mysqljs/mysql/Readme.md

 * BLOB
 * BINARY
 * VARBINARY
-* BIT (last byte will be filled with 0 bits as neccessary)
+* BIT (last byte will be filled with 0 bits as necessary)

 ### String